lavie/flashcards/README.md

 ### Core Features (Implemented)
 - Simple flashcard system showing Portuguese verbs and their English translations
-- Cards flip automatically after a set time (default: 10 seconds)
+- Cards flip automatically after a set time (configurable from 3-20 seconds)
 - Support for both EN-PT and PT-EN directions
 - Random selection from a dictionary of common verbs
 - Minimalistic interface that works well on mobile devices
-- Pure CSS circular timer animation that visualizes the countdown
+- Simple spinning timer animation that visualizes the countdown
 - Settings panel with customizable options
 - Persistent settings using localStorage
 - Fullscreen mode for distraction-free learning
 - Dark mode with system preference detection and manual theme selection
+- Play/pause functionality with visual icon toggle
+- Dynamic text resizing to accommodate longer translations

 ### Technical Implementation Details